Guitar Fretboard Guide

 An Important Oddity Of The Guitar Fretboard

-The standard open tuning for guitar strings make it easy to play many chord forms, and with one exception, scale patterns.
+The standard open tuning used for guitar makes it easy to play many chord forms, and with one exception, scale patterns.

 The exception you need to remember is the B string.
 The tonal distance from every other string to it's neighbor is a perfect fourth.
 The tonal distance from the G string to the B string is a third, specifically a major third.
 This means that you need to adjust any pattern, such as scales, by one fret when you reach the B string.